gcp-development/quarkus-template-api/README.md

 This response not only has the product’s name but includes the self-linking URL where that resource is located. rel means relationship.
 In this case, it’s a self-referencing hyperlink.
 For example, an order might have a “rel”:”customer” relationship, linking the order to its customer. href is a complete URL that uniquely defines the resource.

+    Handling ERROR JSON.
+    We should always return the error message in its own set of field.
+A JSON error body should provide a few things for the developer – a useful error message, a unique error code and possibly a detailed description.
+    Example: